TimurRybakov/ConfigurationRepository/src/ConfigurationRepository/README.md

 ### Usage:

 The configuration can be stored in two different structured forms, we have to choose one:
-+ A single configuration with it\`s keys and values, like in a dictionary, this one called `DictionaryRepository`.
++ A single configuration with it\`s keys and values, like in a dictionary.
+This type of configuration repository is called `Dictionary repository`.
 + Multiple configurations, one of which is extracted using the `Key` and a `Value` that contains parsable hierarchical structure of the configuration by that `Key`.
-This one called `ParsableRepository`.
+This type of configuration repository is called `Parsable repository`.
 > [!NOTE]
-> Currently, the only format supported for `ParsableRepository` is in `JSON` format.
+> Currently, the only format supported for `Parsable repository` is in `JSON` format.
 This can be easily extended implementing `IConfigurationParser` interface for any format needed.

-A dictionary repository provider is registered by calling `AddDictionaryRepository()` extension method on configuration builder.
+A dictionary repository provider is registered by `AddDictionaryRepository()` extension method called on configuration builder.

-A parsable repository provider is registered by calling `AddParsableRepository()` extension method on configuration builder.
+A parsable repository provider is registered by `AddParsableRepository()` extension method called on configuration builder.

 ### Examples: